TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Experiments

-\cref{fig:token-scatter} also shows the length of each \rtx by its dot size; it appears that there is some correlation between the dot size and the occurrence rates.
-We show plots of the before and after occurrence rates for these three tokens in \cref{fig:rate-vs-length}.
-Notably, shorter \rtx[s] do in fact correlate with higher token occurrences for these three ``thinking tokens.'' \looseness=-1
+\chdeleted[id=AN]{Fig. \ref{fig:token-scatter} also \chreplaced[id=AN]{indicates}{shows} the length of each \rtx by its dot size\chreplaced[id=AN]{.
+Upon closer inspection,}{;} it appears that there is some correlation between the dot size and the occurrence rates.
+We \chreplaced[id=AN]{plot}{show plots of} the before and after occurrence rates \chadded[id=AN]{with respect to \rtx length} for these three tokens in Fig. \ref{fig:rate-vs-length}. \chreplaced[id=AN]{Interestingly}{Notably}, shorter \rtx[s] do in fact correlate with higher token occurrences for these three ``thinking tokens.''}